RickyRicardo180/MyJourney/index.md

-This has proved very easy so the next step is to make my blog in Jekyll and publish it using pages
+'This has proved very easy so the next step is to make my blog in Jekyll and publish it using pages'

 ## Welcome to GitHub Pages